 Drive time from Oceanside to Pacific City: 38 minutes

-Another surfing hotspot, Pacific City is, confusingly, home to a SECOND (and, actually, even taller) Haystack Rock, a 250-foot sand dune, and the epic sandstone Cape Kiwanda jutting into the ocean.
+Another surfing hotspot, Pacific City is, confusingly, home to a SECOND (and, actually, even taller) Haystack Rock, in addition to a 250-foot sand dune and the epic sandstone Cape Kiwanda jutting into the ocean.

-I LOVE Pacific City- it’s one of my favorite beaches on the coastline, but be warned- this spot is popular!
-Expect to be vulturing for parking spots in the beach’s lot if you arrive anytime past 9 AM on a busy summer weekend.
+I LOVE the Pacific City beach—it’s one of my favorites on the coastline.
+But be ready for some crowds—this spot is definitely POPULAR!
+Expect to be vulturing for parking spots in the beach’s lot if you arrive anytime past 8 AM on a busy summer weekend.

 What to See and Do in Pacific City: